 If you notice an error in any of these documents or would like to request specific class meeting days, please email us.

-Inclement weather, illness, personal matters or other circumstances can impact our course schedules.
-Here are some suggestions–from easy to heavy lift–on how to stay on track when the unexpected arises.
-Of course, each of these requires the use of electricity!
-In a power outage, we’ll need to resort to other ideas.
-Or, just stay safe and warm!
+Inclement weather, illness, community emergencies, personal matters or other circumstances can impact our course and campus schedules.
+For helpful suggestions–from easy to heavy lift–on how to stay on track when the unexpected arises, find our resources here.

 The Furman University Libraries offers many opportunities for collaboration and classroom support.
 If you plan to use research assignments in your classes, the Outreach Services Librarians are your best resource for designing and implementing those assignments.
 They provide invaluable help for faculty in crafting research assignments and for students in conducting research.
 Each academic department, major, and minor has a Library Liaison who is available to support your teaching and research.